Case Study

 To achieve this, we turned to WebAssembly—a technology designed to compile languages like C++ for safe, high-performance execution in the browser.
 Unlike JavaScript, WebAssembly avoids performance bottlenecks and doesn’t require rewriting existing code.

-Benefits of WebAssembly for CorelDRAW:
+Benefits of WebAssembly for this project:

 • Near-native performance